talenthandongsite/server-auth/README.md

         </tr>
         <tr>
             <td>PENDING</td>
             <td>Default value.
-This user access to nothing but should be updated to MEMBER</td>
+This user access to nothing but would be updated to MEMBER</td>
         </tr>
         <tr>
             <td>BANNED</td>